Big Pine volcanic field: Eruption history

 Volcanism at Big Pine occurred during the Quaternary and yielded a total volume of 0.5 km3 of rock.
 Activity lasted from 1.2 million years ago until 17,000 years ago, with the bulk of the rocks erupted between 500,000 and 100,000 years ago.
 Glacial isostasy seems to influence eruption rates in the field, with eruptions suppressed during glacial times.

 The oldest volcanic structures, 1.2 million years old, are found in the Oak Creek area and only erosional remnants of them are encountered.
 The rhyolite was erupted about 990,000 years ago, while later volcanism took place from 760,800 ± 22,800 years ago in Papoose Canyon (Papoose Canyon sequence) over 469,400 ± 9,200 years ago at Jalopy Cone, 90,500 ± 17,600 years ago at Quarry Cone, 61,600 ± 23,400 years ago at Volcanic Bomb Cone, 31,800 ± 12,100 years ago at Goodale Bee Cone (Aberdeen flow), 27,000 years ago at the Blackrock Springs lava to the about 17,000 years old Armstrong Canyon/Division Creek/Taboose Creek flows.

 These (Armstrong Canyon/Division Creek/Taboose Creek) flows were erupted during the same episode, which created Armstrong Canyon cone, a series of scoria cones and the three lava flows along a 6 km long tract of the Sierra Nevada fault.
 This episode may have generated as much as 0.6 km3 of tephra, and lava flows interacted with water forming palagonite.
-The lavas from this event and the Blackrock Springs lava were later eroded by Owens Lake during its last glacial maximum highstand.
+The lavas from this event and the Blackrock Springs lava were later eroded by Owens Lake during the Last Glacial Maximum highstand.